AmirParkar/LibraryManagementSystem/README.md

 A Console Application -> Library Application to keep a track of Books issued by Students
 		- BookName
 		- BorrowedFromDate
-		- BorrowedToDate - Auto Calculatye + 7 Days
+		- BorrowedToDate - Auto Calculate + 7 Days
 		- IssuedBy

 1. Insert Data